History of Zakynthos: Sigouros and Soumakis families

-The rise of the currant product and trade in Zakynthos spurred the growth of several mercantile families, such as the Soumakis (Sumacchi) and Sigouros (Seguro), which played a key role in not only local but also international affairs.
+The rise of the currant product and trade in Zakynthos spurred the growth of several mercantile families, such as the Soumakis and Sigouros, which played a key role in not only local but also international affairs.
 Some Zakynthian mercantile families had become so prominent in the currant trade, that most Venetians present in England in the last quarter of the sixteenth century were Greek subjects of the Republic, and some of them were Zakynthians.
 These Zakynthian mercantile families not only contributed to the commercial life of the island as merchants and ship captains but several members of those families became notable Stradioti, poets, chroniclers, diplomats, priests and even a Saint of the Orthodox Church.
 Their story provides a glimpse into the commercial and political links of elite Zakynthians during the early part of Venetian rule.